 Storing cabbage correctly helps maintain its freshness and prolong its shelf life.
 Here are some effective storage tips:

-• Freezing Cabbage: For longer storage, you can freeze cabbage.
-Blanch it first by boiling for 2-3 minutes then plunge it in ice water before draining.
-Store in freezer bags, squeezing out excess air.
+- Freezing Cabbage: You can freeze cabbage for longer storage.
+Parboil it first while for 2-3 minutes and then dunk into ice water and drain.
+Store in freezer bags, pushing out excess air.

 Using Leftover Cabbage